MakDjul/CensusExaminer_R_FinalProj/README.md

 As the Census data is made available to the public, it is relatively easy to source this data.
 For the users convenience, ~25,000 variables will be uploaded with the package in the file denoted as: census_variables.csv.

-IMPORTANT NOTE: The second column of the .csv file is the variable indentify that will be used in the data analysis.
+IMPORTANT NOTE: The second column of the .csv file is the variable indentify that was used in the data analysis.